turrone/api/README.md

 - Inform nominated admin users when a client attempts to first download a package, so they can moderate it
 - Automatic notification on external package updates (depending on source)
 - Internal hosting of NuGet packages, with automatic re-packaging

+## License

+This project is licensed under the Apache 2 License - see the [LICENSE](LICENSE) file for details.